Only Modi and Shah know what Modi 2.0 cabinet will look like

 New Delhi, May 30: Prime Minister-elect Narendra Modi will take oath as country's next Prime Minister on Thursday evening.

-Modi and Bharatiya Janata Party (BJP) President Amit Shah on Wednesday held a marathon meeting at PM House to finalise the names of Modi 2.0 cabinet.
+Modi and Bharatiya Janata Party (BJP) president Amit Shah on Wednesday held a marathon meeting at PM House to finalise the names of Modi 2.0 cabinet.

 Both Modi and Shah had also held a long meeting on Tuesday to discuss the next Cabinet.

-Since 2014 when Modi became the Prime Minister, only a selected group of journalists get inside stories about the government and its decisions.
+Since 2014 when Modi became the prime minister, only a selected group of journalists get inside stories about the government and its decisions.

-Both Modi and Shah are highly against leaking of information to the Press about any important development.
+Both Modi and Shah are highly against leaking of information to the press about any important development.

 Modi Cabinet 2.0: These allies likely to make the cut